UPSTATE COIN CLUBS, GREENVILLE COIN CLUB, PARKER COIN CLUB

 Article ii: Meetings

 Section 1.
-The regular meeting of the Parker Coin Club shall be scheduled for every Thursday at the Senior Action Center on Directors Drive.
+The regular meeting of the Parker Coin Club shall be scheduled for every Thursday at 200 W. Main St., Taylors SC (building behind the santuary.)
 The regular meeting for the Greenville coin club shall be scheduled for every Tuesday at the Life Center of the Salem United Methodist church on White Horse Road.
 Meetings will not be held at these locations if the meeting day falls on a holiday or the owners of the locations have other obligations.
 Examples would be Thanksgiving, scheduled art shows or vacation bible school.

 Section 2.
 The annual election meeting shall be held on the third meeting night of October at which time a slate of officers nominated will be presented to the club members for vote and election for the coming year.
 Prior to election night, the president shall appoint a committee of 3 members in good standing to deliver a slate of candidates.